-The contest, organized by Cat & Mouse Press and sponsored by Browseabout Books, invites writers to submit stories of 500-3,500 words that feature Rehoboth Beach and fit the 2019 theme, Beach Dreams.
-The first-place winner will receive $500, second place $250, and third place $100.
-The top 20-25 stories will appear in the anthology “Beach Dreams,” to be published by Cat & Mouse Press in November.
+The first-place winner will receive $500, second-place $250, and third-place $100.
+The top 20-25 stories will appear in the anthology “Beach Secrets,” to be published by Cat & Mouse Press in November.